On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Graph Bipartization and Bipartite Homomorphisms

-We will always assume that the fixed bipartitioning of $H'$ is $(L_{H'},R_{H'},E_{H'})$ as given above.
-In order to utilise the pinning results in Section~\ref{subsec:restricted_homs} we will in fact need that the parameter $H$ is partition-wise order~$p$ reduced.
-This is in contrast to the study of $\numHomsTo{H}[p]$ where the graph $H$ can be assumed to be order~$p$ reduced, a stronger restriction.
+In order to utilize the pinning results in Section~\ref{subsec:restricted_homs}, we need the parameter bip-graph $H$ for $\probNumBipHom{H}[p]$ to be order~$p$ bip-reduced.
+This is a weaker restriction than the one for the study of $\probNumHom{H}[p]$, where the graph $H$ is assumed to be order~$p$ reduced.